Singapore national cricket team: 2000–2017

-2018-Present
+2018–present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
 Therefore, all Twenty20 matches played between Singapore and other ICC members after 1 January 2019 have the full T20I status.

 Singapore played their first T20I against Qatar on 22 July 2019.

 On 28 July 2019, after their victory against Nepal in the regional finals of the 2018–19 ICC T20 World Cup Asia Qualifier; Singapore qualified for the ICC T20 World Cup Qualifier for the first time.

 After April 2019, Singapore will play in the 2019–21 ICC Cricket World Cup Challenge League.

 In September 2019, Singapore beat Zimbabwe by four runs in the third T20I match of the 2019–20 Singapore Tri-Nation Series.
 It was the first time that Singapore had beaten a Full Member team in an international cricket match.